clastix/kamaji/charts/kamaji/README.md

 | serviceAccount.name | string | `"kamaji-controller-manager"` |  |
 | temporaryDirectoryPath | string | `"/tmp/kamaji"` | Directory which will be used to work with temporary files. (default "/tmp/kamaji") |
 | tolerations | list | `[]` | Kubernetes node taints that the Kamaji controller pods would tolerate |

+## Installing and managing etcd as DataStore

+Kamaji supports multiple data store, although `etcd` is the default one: thus, an initial cluster will be created upon the Chart installation.

+The `DataStore` resource can be configured with the proper values in case of overrides when using a different driver, otherwise all the required data will be inherited by the Chart values.